cucumber-attic/website/apps/dynamic/views/_posts/cucumber-jvm-languages-support.md

  * A DI container such as Picocontainer, Spring, or Guice.

 Each of these modules costs time and effort to maintain.
-So we're interested in knowing which are actually used.
-Below are the statistics for info.cukes[1] from September.
+So we gathered some date on which are actually used.
+Below are the statistics for info.cukes[1] from September 2017.
 The number of downloads indicates how often the artifact was downloaded from maven central[2].

 ### Core ###